“This post may contain affiliate links. Please read my disclosure for more info.

 Note: If you haven’t already, it’s a good idea to contact Social Security and get an estimate of your earnings.
 They’ll give you projections depending on your retirement age.
 This is key information to help you plan accurately.

 Stop Living Paycheck to Paycheck Once and For All

-- Documenting your situation now.
-Knowing your income, fixed expenses and where the rest of it is going.
+- Document your situation now.
+Know your income, fixed expenses and where the rest of it is going.

-- Once you know the numbers, make the choice whether to increase your income or change your lifestyle.
+- Once you know the numbers, choose whether to increase your income or change your lifestyle.
 Or both.

-- The object is to put yourself in a position to save, as soon as possible.
+- The objective is to put yourself in a position to save, as soon as possible.

 - Think about, and establish a personal goal.
 That’s the motivation you’ll use to make every single money decision.

 Don’t underestimate yourself.
 It’s easy to feel depressed when you’re living paycheck to paycheck.
 We want things to happen quickly, but depending on your situation, it could take several years to turn things around.